top of page

 1. Ground Covers

 The ground cover layer features low-growing plants that hug the ground, serving as a living mulch.
 This layer helps retain moisture in the soil and prevents erosion.
 Common ground cover plants include wild strawberries and clover.
+Sone ground covers, such as clover, also help bring in more Nitrogen into the soil through their root systems.

 1. Roots